evili/rocrail-docker/README.md

 # Rocrail Docker

-Run rocrail on a Docker containter
+Run [rocrail](https://wiki.rocrail.net) on a Docker containter.

+This Docker image will help run rocrail on linux distibutions and environments not relased by rocrail.

 ## How to use it